Misanthropic Entropy and Renormalization as a Communication Channel: Misanthropic Entropy

 Much as for the flow entropy, it is convenient to consider the entropy density:

 Note that although after $k$ decimation steps we have $N(k) = N / 2^k$ remaining lattice sites, the misanthropic entropy still makes reference to all $N$ lattice sites.

-We could have instead chosen to perform a finer partitioning of our degrees of freedom.
+There are various generalizations we can entertain.
+For example, it is important to consider how local operators change under RG flow.
+To do this, we could add source terms for local operator insertions in a UV Hamiltonian, and then generate a sequence of Hamiltonians after decimation.
+We could then check how the entropy changes after a decimation/RG step.
+We could also have chosen to perform a finer partitioning of our degrees of freedom.
 Suppose, for example, that we have an $n$-partite lattice.
 Then, for a distribution which depends on these colors $p_{1,...,n}$, we can marginalize over all but one and compute the relative entropy:

 which provides a related notion of misanthropy.

 A priori, there is also no need to partition up the system to equal numbers of black and white sites.
 For example, in an $n$-partite lattice with $n$ very large, we might instead form a new subsystem comprised of the distributions $p_{1}$ and $p_{2,...,n}$, in the obvious notation.
 In this case, marginalizing over color $1$ leads to a very small modification of the original distribution.
 More precisely the action for the original theory and the one obtained from decimating one color are related as: